lbuk/portfolio-website/_portfolio/SubdivisionVectors.markdown

 </div>

 <div class="col three caption">
 	Figure 2.
-Each number is encoded with a count of the number of homes added or removed by floor due to subdivision.
+Each number is encoded with the number of homes added or removed by floor due to subdivision.
 This diagram illustrates that zero homes have been added on the first floor and eight homes have been added on the top floor.
 It may be best to use spaces between the floor numbers for blocks.
 </div>